kockarevicivan/vue-val/README.md

             name: {
                 valid: false, // We suppose that field is initially invalid.
-                message: null, // We suppose that there is still no error message for this field.
+                error: null, // We suppose that there is still no error message for this field.
                 constraints: [required, maxLenth(20)] // List of validation constraints, imported from the package },
             email: {
                 valid: false,
-                message: null,
+                error: null,
                 constraints: [required, maxLenth(6), isEmail]
             }